 Employers cannot factor any of the above characteristics into employment decisions.
 Consideration of any of those characteristics, even if it's not the sole consideration, is unlawful.
 Because employers usually aren't obvious in their discrimination, we deeply investigate each employment situation that comes to our attention to determine whether there's any hidden evidence of unlawful employment discrimination.
-For additional information about some of the methods we employ in proving unlawful discriminatory motives, please visit our blog post entitled Proving Unlawful Motives In Employment Cases.

 Iowa law has additional prohibitions against employment discrimination that don't exist under federal law.
 Iowa prohibits discrimination based on a person's sexual orientation, which is not a right that federal law grants.
 And Iowa extends the protection against age discrimination to all individuals, not just workers aged forty and older, which is the minimum age for protection under the federal Age Discrimination in Employment Act.

 Disability Discrimination is a unique type of employment discrimination

 Disability discrimination is a special area of employment discrimination law that's somewhat different from the others.
 First, not everyone is considered "disabled" within the meaning of disability discrimination law.
 A complex analysis goes into determining whether someone either meets the definition of disabled or is perceived or regarded as disabled by their employer.
 That threshold analysis isn't required for any other type of discrimination claim.
 Second, there's a claim unique to disability discrimination claims, called "failure to accommodate," that doesn't apply to any other type of employment discrimination.

 The prohibitions against employment discrimination apply to all of the major types of decisions employers make, including: